-The benefits of flexibility
+The benefits of a flexible work schedule

 In Gallup’s State of the American Workplace report, 35% of employees polled said they’d change jobs for a flexible work location and the ability to work offsite full-time.
 Another 37% said they wanted to be able to choose to work remotely at least part-time.
-On an emotional level, providing flexible work arrangements helps prevent negative spillover from an employee's personal life into their work.
+On an emotional level, providing a flexible work schedule helps prevent negative spillover from an employee's personal life into their work.
 Flexibility allows them to manage personal issues outside of work, preventing additional stress.
 It also gives employees time to take care of themselves with exercise and other forms of self-care.
 And of course, mental and physical health have a direct impact on productivity.

-Flexibility has also been shown to have a positive impact on a company’s bottom line.
+Workplace flexibility has also been shown to have a positive impact on a company’s bottom line.
 A 2016 Vodafone survey sent to 8,000 employers and employees across ten countries found that:

 - 61% of respondents said flexibility led to an increase in profits

 - 61% of companies in the United States saw an uptick in teamwork

 - 77% of American companies saw an improvement in employee morale

 If you are a manager and want to empower your employees to structure their own time, or if you work in a office that you think could benefit from greater flexibility, these five, time-tested flexibility options will help you find the right one for your team.